trecpodcasts/trecpodcasts.github.io/participant-instructions-2021.md

 ### Topics for the Fixed-length Segment Retrieval Task

 Topics will consist of a topic number, keyword query, a query type, and a description of the user’s information need.
 The query types in 2021 will be "topical" and "known-item".
-We also plan to try out two or three pilot queries for "speaker" retrieval.

 ### Topical queries